mockko/jecloud/README.md

     This is the heart of the cloud management/monitoring solution.
 When a real hosted cloud monitor will be added to JeCloud stack, it will run `jecloud fwd` every minute from cron on the master monitoring node.

+* `jecloud terminate`

+    Terminates all the servers in your EC2 account (after asking for confirmation).
+Use this after you've done playing with JeCloud, or to start afresh.
+Needs to be fixed soon to only terminate the servers managed by JeCloud.

 Roadmap for 0.1 (i.e. what I'm working on right now)
 ----------------------------------------------------